AshishShenoy/dotfiles/README.md

 I'm currently using a [Git bare repository](https://www.atlassian.com/git/tutorials/dotfiles) to manage my dotfiles.

 I've used [GNU Stow](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) before to manage my dotfiles, but I've had problems with symlinks everywhere and the directory structure wasn't as clean as I would've liked.
 So I've migrated to a Git bare repository.

+## Credits

+- Thanks to [Christian Chiarulli](https://www.chrisatmachine.com/) for his excellent [Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) repo, which got me to transition to a lua config.
+- Thanks to [Derek Taylor aka DistroTube](https://distro.tube/) for the qtile and rofi configs.